 That waters flowered meadows,

-As if it were a dreamy dream,
+As if a dreamy dream,

 Of yester-land, of other times,

 And with each step, with each new breath,